barlog-m/spt-andern/README.md

 `mapMakePmcAlwaysHostile` by default in SPT-AKI 20% chance that PMC is friendly to player.
 This setting set this chance to 0.

-`mapDisableRogueConvertToPmc` disable converting rogues to PMC.
+`mapDisableRogueConvertToPmc` disables converting rogues to PMC.

-`mapDisableRaiderConvertToPmc` disable converting raiders to PMC.
+`mapDisableRaiderConvertToPmc` disables converting raiders to PMC.

 `mapPmcBrainsConfig` if set to "default" then does nothing.
 Loads `brains/[value].json` file with config which brain will be selected as PMC brain.
 For example "noboss" will load `brains/noboss.json` as brains config.

 ## Other settings

-`disablePmcBackpackWeapon` disable chance that PMC can have extra weapon in their backpack.
+`disablePmcBackpackWeapon` disables chance that PMC can have extra weapon in their backpack.

-`disableEmissaryPmcBots` disable chance that PMC can have any type of accounts other than user (purple, green names etc).
+`disableEmissaryPmcBots` disables chance that PMC can have any type of accounts other than user (purple, green names etc).

 `disableSeasonalEvents` disables all seasonal events like halloween etc.